Montana’s 2013 Emergency Alert System Mistake, Featuring Zombies!

-“If a zombie walks on my lawn, can I blow it away?”
-It may sound like a clip from a television show, but these are the types of questions that authorities in Montana have been fielding since a zombie alert was broadcast on Monday, Feb.
-11.
+"If a zombie walks on my lawn, can I blow it away?"
+It may sound like a clip from a television show, but these are the types of questions that authorities in Montana were fielding after a zombie alert was broadcast on Monday, Feb.
+11, 2013.

 Sgt.
 Bryan Slavik of the Great Falls Police Department says he has received calls from "Australia, the UK, Scotland, India, Canada," as well as "every major news network in Montana."

 Television viewers who tuned into KRTV channel 3 out of Great Falls, Montana were greeted with an apocalyptic zombie warning earlier this week, the full warning (viewable above) was apparently inserted into the regular broadcast by someone with access to the engineering room.
 The zombie alert sounds similar to alerts for tornado or blizzard warnings, but with very different text.

 The E.A.S. or emergency alert system appears to have been hijacked in order to produce the zombie warning.
 If so, KRTV could face some fines or a penalty for breaking FCC procedures.

 "The TV station that it occurred on has not contacted the Great Falls Police Office for any help, so we're not investigating it at this point.," Says Slavik.
 "It's my understanding, and it is just an understanding, that they have been in contact with the FCC and they're handling it at that angle.
 It's my understanding that it is definitely illegal what they did and they could be facing some federal crimes for it."